kyleabeauchamp/BPS2015/slides.md

 </center>

 <footer class="source">
-Fennell, Mobley, 2014
+Fennell, Mobley.
+J. Phys.
+Chem.
+B. 2014
 </footer>

 ---
-title: Data access is hamstringing simulation
+title: Data access is killing forcefields

 - Forcefields should be consistent with all available data
 - Most datasets are heterogeneous, offline, and static